chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/9_SOFT SKILLS/bing/Creative/all/notes_cs_1_9_SOFT SKILLS_bing_Creative_all_.md

+# The topic is

+- The topic is a general term for the subject or theme of a text, speech, or conversation.
+- The topic can be expressed in different ways, such as a word, a phrase, a question, or a statement.
+- The topic can be identified by looking for clues in the text, such as the title, the introduction, the main idea, the keywords, or the summary.
+- The topic can be used to organize and structure the information in the text, such as by using headings, subheadings, paragraphs, or bullet points.
+- The topic can be used to guide the reader's or listener's attention and interest, such as by using hooks, transitions, examples, or questions.
+- The topic can be used to communicate the purpose and goal of the text, such as by using a thesis statement, a claim, an argument, or a conclusion.

 # Soft Skills

 Soft skills are personal attributes that enable a person to interact effectively and harmoniously with other people.
 They are also known as power skills, common skills or core skills, because they are applicable to any profession and industry.
 Unlike hard skills, which are specific and measurable abilities that can be learned and taught, soft skills are more difficult to acquire and develop, as they are often innate and related to one's personality and character.
 However, soft skills can also be improved through training, practice and feedback.